thomasvrussell/sfft/README.rst

 .. [*] **sfft subtraction for sparse field** : The example in subdirectory named subtract_test_sparse_flavor.
 We use sparse-flavor-sfft (module ``sfft.EasySparsePacket``) to perform image subtraction for CTIO-4m DECam observations.
 More detailed explanations of this module, see help(``sfft.EasySparsePacket``).

-- **sparse-flavor-sfft requires background subtraction** One can make use of SExtractor to subtract the sky background, which has been also wrapped in this package, please use the module ``sfft.utils.SExSkySubtract`` and type help(``sfft.utils.SExSkySubtract``) to find its usage.
+- **sparse-flavor-sfft requires background subtraction.** One can make use of SExtractor to subtract the sky background, which has been also wrapped in this package, please use the module ``sfft.utils.SExSkySubtract`` and type help(``sfft.utils.SExSkySubtract``) to find its usage.
 There is an additional example in subtract_test_sparse_flavor (see directory prepare_data_example), that shows how to prepare the input image pair for sparse-flavor-sfft by ``sfft.utils.SExSkySubtract`` for sky subtraction and ``sfft.utils.pyAstroMatic.PYSWarp`` for image alignment, respecitvely.

-Remarks on the Preprocessing
+Remarks on the SFFT Preprocessing
 -----------------------------------------------

 - Our software provides two flavors for image subtraction, crowded-flavor-sfft and sparse-flavor-sfft, to accommodate the situations for the crowded and sparse fields, respectively.
 The two flavors actually follow the same routine for image subtraction and differ only in ways of masking the data.